juanpc2018/Matrox-MXO2-MAX/README.md

 Windows 8.1 y W1O:
 to install drivers Requires to disable:
-Signature Driver Enforcement.
+Signature Driver Enforcement. </p>

-in OBS Windows webcam emulator does Not have sound. but official Matrox H264 Max Recorder works ok.
+in OBS Windows webcam emulator does Not have sound. </br>
+but official Matrox H264 Max Recorder works ok. </p>

+In Windows, there are 2 ways to Inject Video to OBS for Live Stream. </br>
+A) Directly, Matrox Webcam Emulator, Requires CPU for Recording + CPU or GPU for Streaming. </br>
+B) Recoding to HDD/SSD with Matrox MAX h.264 to a known folder, known file name, </br>
+then create a VLC source, [+] Add File, select File, Play Always, No Loop. </br>
+That way OBS will Play/Stream the MAX encoded file, only requires GPU for Streaming, No CPU. </br>
+Matrox MAX h.264 for Windows is best option for recording h264 with MAX. </p>

-OSX Official Matrox Ventura capture is very outdated, OSX SnowLeopard, OSX Lion or OSX Mountain Lion, maybe OSX Mavericks.
+OSX Matrox Ventura capture is very outdated, OSX SnowLeopard, OSX Lion or OSX Mountain Lion, maybe OSX Mavericks.

 Matrox compatibility .pdf claims Tested on OSX Yosemite 10.10.4